arbaldyga/current-day-and-fact/README.md

-# current-day-and-fact
+# Current day and "random" fact.
-Simple app that shows what day is it today and a random fact from array.
+Simple app that shows what day is it and a random fact from pre-prepared array.